imakin/geany-openrelative-plugin/README.md

 sudo make install
 ```

+usages
+for example in the current project there is a file $PROJECTDIR/app/code/aaa.py

+* press ctrl-shift-P
+* ctrl-v (paste)
+* enter

 doesn't work in mac osx at the moment, but another hack is to use the `make custom target` feature in `build` menu